brillout/goldpage/docs/goldpage-vs-others.template.md

 Goldpage is the only tool (that we are aware of) allowing you to remove the browser-side JavaScript.
 Removing browser-side JavaScript
-yealds a fast mobile performance.
+yealds blazing fast mobile performance.

 More at [BFA](/bfa.md).